 Back in 1976, it was uncommon to see hoagies, gyros, and other “sub” sandwich shops in the South.
 They were mostly limited to the Northeast.
 When Dominic Ruffalo opened his first sandwich chain in Sumter, S.C. that year, he set out to break that trend.
 He opened his own sub shop, called Substation.
 When the second one opened in Charleston, he called it Substation II, and now the franchise has over 40 locations nationwide.
 28 are in South Carolina alone.

-Construction recently started on the new Substation II location.
-The new restaurant is a part of a larger development containing two hotels, Home2 and Tru by Hilton, both of which 29E6 also worked on.
+Substation II is a part of a larger development containing two hotels, Home2 and Tru by Hilton, both of which 29E6 also worked on.
 Substation II is set to finish in the spring of 2021.

 by Connor Moore